Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 43 - On a New Scale.md

 	: They fight the ice troll from earlier and then continue : They fight even more tolls at the second area
 : After resting, Sirona sees that MB is having some trouble
+	: MB brushes it off a bit as the party enters the domain

 : Ask about the stones
 : Ask about a woman named Mauve